-Mobile Phone, Photograph and Filming Policy and Procedure
+Mobile Phone, Electronical Devices, Photograph and Filming Policy and Procedure

-To protect and promote the safety of the children in our care we ask that all parents and visitors not to use their mobile phones on The Ark premises.
+To protect and promote the safety of the children in our care we ask that all parents and visitors not to use their mobile phones or any electronical devices with imaging and sharing capabilities i.e. smart watches on The Ark premises.
 There is clear signage on the gate and main door to show this.

-Any parent/visitors who arrive using their phone will be asked to leave the premises.
+Any parent/visitors who arrive using their phone or electronical device will be asked to leave the premises.